German Space Travel Exhibition: History

-The exhibition has been scheduled for expansion since 2020, with an anticipated investment requirement of 8.7 million euros to be allocated to the establishment of a cinematic experience, space bistro, conference centre, and museum shop for visitors.
+The exhibition has been scheduled for expansion since 2020.
+A federal ministry and a Saxon ministry granted together 8,7 million euros for an extension building and the establishment of a cinematic experience, space bistro, conference centre, and museum shop for visitors.
 Construction has started in spring 2023 after delays from the previously announced start in 2022.
-The exhibition website announces closure of the space as of April 2025 due to construction works, the opening is planned for 2025.
+The topping out ceremony was held in May 2025.
+It has been announced that the extension building will open in 2027 with a new interactive exhibition "Mission Space" regarding the return to the moon.
+In the meantime, the exhibition can be visited via a side entrance.

 Collection

 The exhibition concept, which was developed in close cooperation with representatives of the German Aerospace Center and the German Museum Munich, includes four main themes: